bbauska/CSS-Notes4Pros/README.md

 padding and content areas, thus making it look as though only the border has the gradient.</p>

 to right

 to bottom

-> Which border(s) have a single color is dependant on the gradient
+<p>Which border(s) have a single color is dependant on the gradient
-> definition.
-If the gradient is a gradient, the left border would be
-> the start color of the gradient and right border would be the end
-> color.
-If it was a to bottom gradient the top border would be the
-> gradient&apos;s start color and bottom border would be end color.
-Below is
-> the output of a 5 colored gradient.
+definition.
+If the gradient is a gradient, the left border would be the start color of the gradient and right border would be the end color.
+If it was a to bottom gradient the top border would be the gradient&apos;s start color and bottom border would be end color.
+Below is the output of a 5 colored gradient.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 29.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">